15 little known tools for entrepreneurs & course creators who make money online

 Can’t remember how to reset your login?
 Want to create course bundles or new pricing plans?
 Not sure about webhooks?
 The support site has got you covered.
 As we answer your personal emails, more than half the time we’re just entering your questions into the tool’s search bar to pull the already-written tutorial for you.
 Check it out!

 Whenever we talk about growing your audience for your online course, we stress the importance of building your email list.
 From How to Grow Your Email List to List Building 101 we’re giving you tactics to build an audience.

 Essential to this is the ability to collect these email addresses in once place.
 That’s where LeadPages comes in.
 The go-to for anyone marketing online, use LeadPages to create a LeadBox, Giveaway, Thank You Page or Landing Page.

 While Google Forms is completely free, it’s easy to overlook their form feature.
 Say you want to survey your audience, or set up a submission form, consider using Google Forms.
 It’s quick to set up a few questions, collect answers in a spreadsheet and link to the form anywhere you want.

 The newest organizational tool we’re all a little obsessed with.

 We were all there on the Trello hype, but it might be time to give your to-do list a new look.
-Especially important if you’re working with someone else to create your course, Asana allows you to assign tasks to other members, create sub tasks, give due dates in a calendar - it’s what I personally use.
+Especially important if you’re working with someone else to create your course, Asana allows you to assign tasks to other members, create sub tasks, give due dates in a calendar.

 Check it out: